 - Cut around the tree or house you’d like in your scene.

 - With acrylic paints or paint markers (much easier!) create some fun designs.
-We did some big polka dots, stripes, light strands on top to create a fun, whimsical city.
+We did some big polka dots, stripes, and light strands on top to create a fun, whimsical city.

-- To create the solid blocks of color, water down your paints or use watercolors and lightly paint over it.
+- To create the solid blocks of color, water down your paints or use watercolors, and lightly paint over it.
 I’d suggest painting both sides and then sticking them within paper towels of office paper and in between heavy books to dry out, otherwise the pages will curl up.

 - Cut out the stands and glue them to the backs of the images.